1989 Ürümqi unrest

 The protests were not limited to Ürümqi.
 Muslims all across China organized protests in 1989.
 3000 Muslims from all ten Muslim ethnicities marched in Beijing on 12 May.
-In April 20,000 Muslims demonstrated in Lanzhou & up to a 100,000 demonstrators came out in Xining.
-Smaller scale demonstrations took place in, Shanghai, Inner Mongolia, Wuhan, & Yunnan.
+In April 20,000 Muslims demonstrated in Lanzhou and up to 100,000 demonstrators came out in Xining.
+Smaller scale demonstrations took place in, Shanghai, Inner Mongolia, Wuhan, and Yunnan.
 In response, the Chinese government banned the book, publicly burnt 95,000 copies of it in Lanzhou, and sentenced the authors to terms in jail.